JavierBL89/Basty-Shops-Ecommerce-Code-Institute-Project/README.md

   * Fixed bug

-      - Error "TypeError:'dic_values' object is not supscritable This occurs when trying to access dic_values object at a specific index(slicing)
+      - Error "TypeError:'dic_values' object is not supscritable This occurs when trying to access dic_values object at a specific index(slicing).

-      I go this error when trying to acces to images list of every product
+      I go this error when trying to acces to images list of every product.

       * Fix: Convert the dict into a list  `list(my_dict.values())[2:]`